Quick Start Guide

 Now hit the Physics tab on the Inspector to enable physics for the new object and choose Ghost for its rigid body.
 Note, only Kinematic and Ghost rigid bodies can be animated.
 For the ghost objects, you can choose a suitable collider and its size.
 To know more about physics, ghost objects and collider types, go to Physics.

-Switch to Animation Mode.
-Select "coin_with_star_icon" in the Screen Tree and by right-clicking choose Create Animation.
+.
 A new animation will be created within the folder and the Timeline panel will appear at the bottom of the screen.

-We will animate "сoin"; therefore, hover over the "coin" on the Scene tree and by right-clicking choose Add to Timeline.
+We will animate "сoin"; therefore, hover over the "coin" on the Scene tree and by right-clicking choose Add to Timeline

 Let's make the "coin" move up and down.
 To do it, you need to add a track that will determine the moving of the "coin" along the Y-axis.
-If you hover over the coin track, a button Add New Animated Track will appear there.
+If you hover over the coin track, a button Add New Animated Track

 Then you need to select Position Y in Properties.
 Now, we can see its place on the Y-axis.
 The first keyframe shows the current value from the scene.
 If you hover over this point the word origin will appear.
 Origin value is equal to the current value from the scene.
 You can use the system formulas to create the animation.
 To make it clear, let’s set the absolute value for the keyframes on the track.
 Switch to the Edit Mode and click on the "coin"; then look at the Inspector and what value is set for its Position Y. It is important to know since we will animate the coordinate values in which this coin is located (the values that we see in the Inspector).
-As you can see, the Position Y value is equal to 0.
-Let’s use it for the first keyframe.
+As you can see, the Position Y value is equal to 0

-So, switch to the Animation Mode again, find our animation in the Scene Tree, and instead of the word origin type 0.
+So, switch to the Animation Mode again, find our animation in the Scene Tree, and instead of the word origin

-Hover over the animation track to select a time point at which you want to set another keyframe.
-Let's set the keyframe for 1 second.
-At the new time point set the value 1, then, extend the track to 2 seconds and set 0 as the value of position Y. To loop the animation, the end of the animation must coincide with the beginning of the animation.
+as the value of position Y. To loop the animation, the end of the animation must coincide with the beginning of the animation.
 To enable the loop for the animation, you need to click on the Loop button.

 You can drag the keyframe to change the time value.
 The orange vertical bar is the Timeline Playhead; you can move it and see how the animation works at the exact time point.
-Hit the Play button on the timeline to see how the animation plays.
-To know more about the Timeline, go here.
+Hit the Play

 Let’s make the "coin" rotate.
 Add another track that sets the rotation of the coin around its axis.
 Hover over the "coin" in the timeline and add Rotation Y properties.
 The first keyframe with origin value (current value from the scene) will appear.

-To set the second keyframe use the system formula: origin + 360.
+.
 To know more about system formulas, go to Formulas.
 Let's set the second keyframe for 2 seconds to make this track the same length as the first one.

 For an animation to be launched in the game, you have to set up a trigger for it.
 Triggers are set up in the Triggers tab, which is located next to the Timeline tab.
 Now let's try to set up a trigger that will trigger animation for the "coin".
 Hit the Trigger tab and you will see the Triggers Panel.

-To add triggers, click on the icon Add New Trigger and you will see the types of triggers that you can use to start the animation.
+and you will see the types of triggers that you can use to start the animation.
 For more information about Triggers, please refer to the Triggers section.

-To start the animation, we have created, select the On Launch Scene trigger, which means that our animation will start as soon as the game starts.
+trigger, which means that our animation will start as soon as the game starts.
 Let's now launch the game and see what we've got.

 Now, try to experiment with the "coin" and create your animation for it.

 After you finish with the animation set up you can turn the "coin_with_star_icon" into a prefab.
 Prefabs allow you to create, configure, and store an object complete with all its components, property values, and child objects as a reusable asset.
 More information about prefabs here.
-To create a prefab, in Edit Mode, go to the Scene Tree, hover over "coin_with_star_icon", and select Create Prefab from the contextual menu by right-clicking.
+To create a prefab, in Edit Mode, go to the Scene Tree, hover over "coin_with_star_icon", and select Create Prefab

 Now you can duplicate the prefab and move the prefab’s instances by Move Gizmo.
-To duplicate a prefab, select the prefab and choose the Duplicate option from the contextual menu.
+To duplicate a prefab, select the prefab and choose the Duplicate

 As you can see the prefab and its copies have the same folder contents.
 Now try to change the color of one "coin".
 To do it select "coin" in any copy of prefab, go to the Materials tab.
 All changes completed to material and physics settings will be automatically applied to all other instances of a prefab group.
 However, you can freely place different prefabs instances around the game, because it does not apply to the transform settings.